Asbestos Insulation – A Guide to Asbestos Used in Insulation

 • Lung cancer.

-It’s worth noting that these health problems may not become apparent until later on in life – sometimes 35 years or longer after the initial exposure.
+It’s worth noting that these health problems may not become apparent until later on in life – different asbestos-related diseases have varying latency periods, often being diagnosed 20 years or longer after the initial exposure.

 Different Types of Asbestos Insulation

-Thermal insulation that contains asbestos-containing materials (ACMs) can be grouped into 4 main categories:
+Thermal insulation that contains asbestos can be grouped into 4 main categories:

 Asbestos Block Insulation

-Block insulation refers to the method of gluing a slab of insulation block to a wall.
-Although this is quite a simple method of insulating a building, the problem is that in the past these blocks contained a lot of asbestos (sometimes they were made of nearly pure asbestos) which presents a major exposure hazard if the blocks become damaged or disturbed in any way.
+Block insulation refers to the method of adhering or fixing a slab of insulation block to a surface.
+Although this is quite a simple method of insulating buildings or plant, the problem is that in the past these blocks contained a large of asbestos (between 6-85% by volume) which presents a major exposure hazard if the blocks become damaged or disturbed in any way.

-Where you might find asbestos block insulation: Walls, floors and ceilings.
+Where you might find asbestos block insulation: Walls, floors and ceilings, and to plant or equipment.

 Loose-Fill Asbestos Insulation

-Spray-on insulation was frequently used to protect steelwork and other structures from fire.
-As the name suggests the material was mixed with binding agents and sprayed onto the surface of whatever material required fire protection.
+Sprayed insulation was frequently used to protect steelwork and other structures from fire, provide corrosion resistance, or acoustic insulation.
+As the name suggests, the material was mixed with small amounts of binding agents and sprayed onto surfaces.
 This process in itself was extremely hazardous causing millions of asbestos fibres to become airborne.
 The sprayed coatings contained a high percentage of asbestos that could be easily damaged and disturbed after application.

-Where you might find spray-on asbestos insulation: Ceilings, walls, structural steelwork and irregularly shaped structures that would be difficult to insulate with more conventional insulation.
+Where you might find sprayed asbestos coatings: Ceilings, walls, structural steelwork and irregularly shaped structures that would be difficult to insulate with more conventional insulation.
+We also find debris and overspray residues to surrounding surfaces and crevices, including beneath floor coverings, left over from the original spraying operation.

-Old insulation coverings used on plumbing and heating and ventilation plant can contain high percentages of asbestos.
+Old insulation coverings used on plumbing and heating/ventilation plant can contain high percentages of asbestos (up to 85% by volume).
 This type of insulation can deteriorate with age and, as a result, potentially release large quantities of asbestos fibres.

 How to Remove Asbestos Insulation